 The landscape for ethanol was changing rapidly and becoming more valuable as a source for renewable energy.
 His timing was good.
 As the country moves towards a more sustainable economy, interest in renewable diesel has been growing as a valuable commodity.

 The existing process extracted a little less than half of the available oil.
-Eric developed and patented a process related to corn oil extraction methods in ethanol production, which would yield significantly more ethanol, equating to about $2.3 billion in additional value."
+Eric developed and patented a process related to corn oil extraction methods in ethanol production, which would yield significantly more ethanol, equating to about $2.3 billion in additional value.

 Kari and her team are tasked with doing due diligence and proof of concept.
 Can the idea be developed and eventually commercialized?
 Will this technology be used and is there a market for it?
 Does the entrepreneur have the drive to put this together?

-“You can have fantastic technology, but if you don't have a team or somebody to really drive it and develop it, you won't have anything at the end of the day,” Keri says.
+“You can have fantastic technology, but if you don't have a team or somebody to really drive it and develop it, you won't have anything at the end of the day,” Kari says.
 “Eric has this vision and he knows what he was doing.
 He has the relationships in the industry to make it happen.”

 The biggest benefit of Eric’s technology is its potential impact on the environment.
 Aviation fuel today is responsible for 3% of global greenhouse gases.
 “What if more of the corn oil can be extracted as aviation fuel?